 - Promotion: it’s a great way to showcase new products and get customers hooked so they pay in future.

-- A temporary tool: unlike a lot of the other pricing strategies we’ve mentioned, it can be used in short bursts to instantly drive certain customer behaviours.
+- A temporary tool: unlike a lot of the other pricing strategies we’ve mentioned, it can be used in short bursts to instantly drive certain consumer behaviours.

 - It takes thought: too many pay what you want incentives will desensitise your customers.

-- Non-returning customers: many customers will try the product and never come back.
+- Non-returning customers: many consumers will try the product and never come back.

 A penetration pricing strategy sets product prices low to gain market share through customer volume.
 The price is gradually raised over time as you make that gain.
-Done right, it can discourage new competitors who simply don’t think it’s worth their time to contend with such good value being offered.
+Done right, this type of pricing strategy can discourage new competitors who simply don’t think it’s worth their time to contend with such good value being offered.

 - Great for new businesses: this is a solid strategy for new businesses building their niche and carving out a safe place among their competitors.